alirezaalj/Spring-Security-Authorization-Service/README.md

 # Spring Security Authorization Service
 ### Description
+Oauth2 authorization Server.
-This program is designed using Java and Spring Boot, which can be used to register and authenticate users in an advanced way.
-This service can be used as an authentication server
+this program is designed using Java and Spring Boot, which can be used to register and authenticate **users** and **resource applications** in an advanced way.
+This service can be used as register server

 #### my website: [https://alirezaalijani.ir](https://alirezaalijani.ir "https://alirezaalijani.ir")
 ------------

 #### Details:
+- Oauth service
 - Authentication and Authorization **froms**
 - Use **fail attempts** to block access
-- Use **java email ** client to send emails
+- Use **java email** client to send emails
 - Different accesses for users
 - Creating a professional and **encrypted link** to verify user actions (**email verification**)
 - Create an **html email template** and send **asymmetric** emails